 Your home insurance cover is likely to have a tree removal clause.
 Normally it’s if a tree falls on your house for example, but not normally for a healthy tree that is still standing.

 It will depend on your level of coverage and the company you are with.
 Check with your home insurance company.

 You can access tree removal assistance from the USDA based on the Farm Bill Act 2014.
 Large orchards and nurseries can apply for tree removal assistance from the USDA.

-To remove many trees from a farm will cost much.
+Removing many trees from a farm will cost much.
 With tree removal assistance, the government helps to keep the farmers in business.

 Free tree removal in exchange for fire wood

-This is one of the most popular ways to get a tree removal free is in exchange for the wood.
+This is one of the most popular ways to get a tree removal free in exchange for the wood.
 It is basically exchanging the timber in the tree for the services of someone to cut the tree down.

 Lots of Americans struggle to heat their homes in the winter so there are plenty of people out there who would happily come and cut down your tree in exchange for the firewood.